usdivad/EyeSpy/README.txt

 by David Su (http://usdivad.com/)

 ### About
-This feature extractor, adapted from Shantnu Tiwari's "Webcam-Face-Detect" code (https://github.com/shantnu/Webcam-Face-Detect), uses the OpenCV library to detect the presence of eyes.
+This Python feature extractor, adapted from Shantnu Tiwari's "Webcam-Face-Detect" code (https://github.com/shantnu/Webcam-Face-Detect), uses the OpenCV library to detect the presence of eyes from webcam input.
 It then performs some calculations to extract the following features:

     1. Number of eyes detected
     2. Average area of eyes